Injection of fluids in the subsurface is a frequent operation in hydrocarbon producing projects. Injection can have different objectives:

 The system is saving the operator 1.2 M$ per year, by enabling injection of waste water, and avoiding costly, weather-dependent shipping of waste to land.

-A part from its main motivation of detecting microseismic events, OCTIO's ReM system at Oseberg has been used to:
+A part from its main motivation of detecting microseismic events, the OCTIO WellWatch system at Oseberg has been used to:

 - Significantly improve the imaging of regions of the reservoir by using active seismic